 Other Orthodontic Options for Adults

-If patients are unsure of which orthodontic option is best to avoid bulky metal braces, there are a few alternatives to consider.
+If patients are unsure of which orthodontic option is best to avoid bulky metal braces, there are a few alternatives to consider, including clear braces, invisible braces like Invisalign, and lingual braces (less common).
 The following are some of the most popular choices for adults seeking to correct misaligned teeth.

 - Clear Braces